ViniPMartins/movie-recommender/README.md

     ├── LICENSE
     ├── README.md           <- The top-level README for developers using this project.
-    ├── data
-    │   └── processed       <- The final, canonical data sets for modeling.
-    │
-    ├── models              <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks           <- Jupyter notebooks.
-    │
-    ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                 <- Source code for use in this project.
     │   │